White House warns of recession as debt limit fight drags on

 “Because the government would be unable to enact counter-cyclical measures in a breach-induced recession, there would be limited policy options to help buffer the impact on households and businesses,” the White House said.
 “The ability of households and businesses, especially small businesses, to borrow through the private sector to offset this economic pain would also be compromised.”

-Even the “brinkmanship” approach, where lawmakers reach a deal at the eleventh hour, could cost about 200,000 jobs and shave 0.3% off the annual gross domestic product growth, according to the analysis.
-It said there already are signs of market stress from the showdown.
+A short default would also inflict damage with 500,000 fewer jobs.
+Even the “brinkmanship” approach, where lawmakers reach a deal at the eleventh hour, could cost about 200,000 jobs and shave 0.3% off the annual gross domestic product, according to the analysis.

+There are already signs of market stress from the showdown as the cost of insurance for nonpayment of U.S. Treasury notes has risen.
+The U.S. economy is also in a fragile state as Federal Reserve efforts to lower inflation have stoked concerns of a downturn.